SysKitTeam/docs-point/point-collaborators/syskit-glossary-icons.md

 ![Icons for Users](../.gitbook/assets/syskit-icons-glossary_users.png)

-## Access Reports
+## Reports

-When generating any of the **Access Reports**, you can explore workspaces you have access to and all of the content included in those workspaces.
+When generating any of the **Reports**, you can explore workspaces you have access to and all of the content included in those workspaces.

 Below is a list and explanation for all the icons used for the content, numbered and correlating to the included image.